-LCEC works on setting national strategies and action plans to be adopted by the Lebanese Government.
-LCEC also works on the implementation and the quality control of national projects and initiatives in the country.
+LCEC works on setting national strategies and action plans to be adopted by the Lebanese Government; as well as on the implementation and the quality control of national projects and initiatives in the country.
 LCEC is also involved in the update and development of the legal and administrative framework needed for the greening of the energy sector.
 Until date, LCEC has implemented numerous energy efficiency and renewable energy projects and initiatives that have resulted in many positive changes within the Lebanese society and economy.

 Developed by the Lebanese Center for Energy Conservation (LCEC), adopted in August 2010 by MEW and approved in November 2011 by the Lebanese Government, the National Energy Efficiency Action Plan (NEEAP) for Lebanon 2011-2015 summarizes all national objectives, programmes and policies in 14 independent but correlated initiatives in the energy efficiency and renewable energy sectors.
 NEEAP was prepared in conformance with the Arab EE guideline (based on the EU directive 2006/32/EC on energy end-use efficiency and energy service) and Lebanon was the first Arab country to officially adopt such plan.
-LCEC is currently updating the NEEAP while preparing the Renewable Energy Strategy for Lebanon that will include several scenarios in achieving the set target of 12% RE by 2020 and that will also be in accordance with the Arab renewable energy guideline under preparation.
+Subsequently, LCEC has updated the NEEAP 2011-2015 and has prepared a second NEEAP for 2016-2020 and the National Renewable Energy Action Plan (NREAP) for 2016-2020.

 The NEEAP (2016-2020) includes a number of energy efficiency initiatives targeting the different sector of the Lebanese economy.
 These initiatives are distributed along two axes dedicated to primary energy savings and end-use measures.

 The NREAP (2016-2020) is the main national document that will ideally lead the way for Lebanon to develop the different RE technologies needed to reach the 12% target by the year 2020.